Jemuel111/Moodtune/README.md

 ```

 ### 3. Mood Classification
-Features are normalized and fed into a K-Nearest Neighbors classifier trained on behavioral patterns:
+Features are normalized and fed into a K-Nearest Neighbors classifier:

 ```php
 Energy = (speedScore + clickScore + typingScore + varianceScore) / 4